Murray Cod (2020)

 Australian Capital Territory

-Stocking occurs in a number of urban lakes to provide recreational fishing opportunities, as well as to provide an apex predator for these artificial systems [Australian Capital Territory Government 2015, Lintermans 2000].
-Approximately 705 500 fingerlings have been stocked into urban lakes since the program began in 1980 [Australian Capital Territory Government 2015], with an average of 25 000 stocked annually since 2000.
-Stocked populations in urban lakes continue to provide localised and well-regarded recreational fisheries, but are not expected to be self-sustaining.
-There have been no stockings of the species in riverine environments in the Australian Capital Territory though downstream displacement from the urban lakes occurs and regular natural recruitment is recorded in the Murrumbidgee River [Australian Capital Territory Government 2015].
+Stocking occurs in a number of urban lakes to provide recreational fishing opportunities, as well as to provide an apex predator for these artificial systems [Lintermans 2000; Australian Capital Territory Government 2023].
+Approximately 800,000 fingerlings have been stocked into urban lakes since the program began in 1980 [Australian Capital Territory Government 2023], with an average of 37,000 stocked annually since 2010.
+Stocked populations in urban lakes continue to provide localised and well-regarded recreational fisheries but are not considered to be self-sustaining.
+There have been no stockings of the species in riverine environments in the Australian Capital Territory, though downstream displacement from the urban lakes occurs and regular natural recruitment is recorded in the Murrumbidgee River [Australian Capital Territory Government 2023].
 In recent years range expansion has been observed in the upper Murrumbidgee, with adults and juveniles being regularly recorded upstream of the Australian Capital Territory border.
 This expansion potentially originated from stocking by the New South Wales Department of Primary Industries upstream of the Australian Capital Territory since 2008.
 Larval genetic investigations have identified hybridisation between Murray Cod and Trout Cod (Maccullochella macquariensis) in the Australian Capital Territory [Couch et al. 2016].
 This hybridisation is more likely to be of conservation concern for stocks of the endangered Trout Cod, than Murray Cod.
 However, the long-term effects of introgressive hybridisation on either species is unknown.

-Management measures (size, gear and bag limits, closed seasons) as well as habitat enhancement projects have been implemented.
+Management measures (size, gear and bag limits, closed seasons) as well as habitat enhancement projects have been implemented for both lake and riverine habitats.
 Area closures of no fishing or no take for Murray Cod cover approximately 25% of the Murrumbidgee River in the Australian Capital Territory.
-Additionally, a Murray Cod Conservation Plan was produced in 2017 and reporting metrics for the species have been included in the Conservation Effectiveness Monitoring Program for aquatic and riparian ecosystems [Malam et. al. in prep].
-These measures have not yet resulted in significant measurable improvements in biomass, based on the monitoring results, across the riverine environment.
+A Murray Cod Native Species Conservation Plan was produced in 2017 to manage the species, given its listing as Special Protection Status under the Australian Capital Territory Nature Conservation Act 2014, and reporting metrics for the species have been included in the Conservation Effectiveness Monitoring Program for aquatic and riparian ecosystems [ Australian Capital Territory Government 2017; Malam et. al. 2022].

 On the basis of the evidence provided above, Murray Cod in the Australian Capital Territory is classified as a depleted stock.